The Integrative GIM Training Programme

 These methods are ideal for therapist’s looking to develop new ways of working and who want to be able to offer effective goal-oriented, short-term therapy.

 Compared to other forms of GIM, the MI methods taught are simpler and suitable for a wider range of clientele.
 They can be used in individual and group work, and in work with adults and children.
-The methods can be helpful for depression and anxiety, relationship difficulties, school or work related stress, bereavement and many other issues.
+The methods can be helpful for depression and anxiety, relationship difficulties, school or work related stress, trauma and abuse, bereavement and many other issues.

 It is possible to train in SMI alone or in both SMI and RMI.